-It is important that lavender receives as much light as possible to so you will need to place it in a sunny window.
+It is important that lavender receives as much light as possible so you will need to place it in a sunny window.

 A miniature French lavender such as Lavandula stoechas ‘Anouk’ is far more modestly sized and therefore is far more practical for growing indoors as it won’t occupy too much space.

-Whilst French lavenders adapt to life indoors better then other lavender species, they will only live 4 or 5 years even with good care.
+Whilst French lavenders adapt to life indoors better than other lavender species, they will only live 4 or 5 years even with good care.
 English lavender varieties such as ‘Hidcote‘ and ‘Munstead‘ will live for much longer but will not flower as well or for as long as French lavenders when indoors.